janluksoft/React_Html_OneFile/README.md

-# Simple React elements in one .html file
+# Simple React elements in one html file

 This page demonstrates using React with no build tooling, no use NPM.
 React elements are composed of [Class Component (state full)] and [Function Component (state less)].
 The [Function Component] uses the Hook technique.